 - It describes how we collect, use and process your personal data, and how, in doing so, we comply with our legal obligations to you.
 We understand that your privacy is important to you and we are committed to protecting your privacy

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Regulation (Directive 95/46/EC) The Regulation aims to standardise data protection legislation across EU member states, increasing privacy rights for individuals and providing a rigorous framework within which commercial organisations can legally operate.

 The Government intends for the GDPR to continue in UK law post Brexit and has also introduced a Data Protection Bill to replace the current Data Protection Act in due course.
-Your new rights under the GDPR are set out in this notice and will only apply once the GDPR becomes law on 25th May 2018.
+Your new rights under the GDPR are set out in this notice.

 Please read the following carefully to understand our practices regarding your personal data and what provisions we have in place to protect it.

 For the purposes of data protection legislation, the data controllers referred to in this document are IT Works Health Ltd of:

 Artis House, Unit 6B